Azure/monaco-kusto/README.md

 Parcel example at [/samples/parcel](https://github.com/Azure/monaco-kusto/tree/master/samples/parcel)

 1. Configure your bundler so `@kusto/monaco-kusto/release/esm/kusto.worker` has it's own entry point
-2. Configure the global `MonacoEnvironment` object to include the url for the worker
+2. Configure the global `MonacoEnvironment` with either `getWorkerUrl` or `getWorker`
 3. You should now be able to create monaco editors with `language: 'kusto'`.
 The kusto worker can be reached via the monaco global:
    `monaco.languages.kusto.getKustoWorker()`